 Most pet owners will only need small bags of commercial hamster mix as the main dry diet.
 If you wish to be more adventurous you can offer a blend of seeds, grains, dried insects, nuts and dried fruit/veg.
-I give more information on my mix to all new homes.
+I give more information on my mix to new homes on request.

 When I first kept roborovski I didn’t feel the need to offer them hay.
 Over the years I’ve learned better.
 Robos will eat hay and barley straw with breeding mums consuming far more than normal.
 With this in mind, offering a small amount of hay, straw or grass, or a combination of the three must be beneficial to your hamster